tensorfreitas/lunatask-mcp/docs/architecture/11-coding-standards.md

 ## Code Structure & Modularity

 *   **File and Function Limits**: No file should exceed 500 lines of code.
-If approaching this limit, the code must be refactored into smaller, more focused modules.
+If approaching this limit, refactor into smaller, focused modules.
+This limit applies to both source files and test files.
+Test modules should be split by concern well before the limit.
 *   **Line Length**: The maximum line length is **100 characters**, as enforced by `ruff`.
 *   **Modularity**: Code must be organized into clearly separated modules, grouped by feature or responsibility as defined in the project's source tree.